itsnilskerwer/eip-rdf/README.md

 Example Queries are found in files ending with .rq

+## Source code for triplification of EIP data

+Found in MyCustomTriplifier.java

 ## Used vocabularies:
 - RDF standard vocabulary (https://www.w3.org/TR/rdf11-schema/)
 - FOAF (Friend of a Friend) an upper-level ontology (http://xmlns.com/foaf/spec/)